Children’s mental health

-A diagnostic assessment is a written evaluation conducted by a mental health professional to determine whether a child or youth has a mental health disorder.
+A mental health professional conducts a diagnostic assessment to determine whether a child or youth has a mental health disorder.
 The mental health professional interviews the child and/or family to gather information about the child’s life situation, such as:

 During the interview, the mental health clinician will also examine the child’s general behavior, motor activity, speech, alertness, mood and cognitive functioning.
 The clinician must ask enough questions to decide if additional data is needed to determine whether or not the child’s symptoms are severe enough to be diagnosed with a specific disorder.